-In order to both attract and retain experienced and qualified executives to manage us, the Compensation Committee's policy on executive compensation is to (i) pay salaries which are competitive with the salaries of executives in comparable positions in the biotechnology industry, and (ii) allow for additional incentive-based compensation through the payment of annual cash bonuses and the grant of stock-based incentive awards.
+In order to both attract and retain experienced and qualified executives to manage us, the Compensation and Organization Development Committee's policy on executive compensation is to (i) pay salaries which are competitive with the salaries of executives in comparable positions in the biotechnology industry, and

+(ii) allow for additional incentive-based compensation through the payment of annual cash bonuses and the grant of stock-based incentive awards.
 This policy is designed to have a significant portion of each executive's total compensation be tied to our progress in order to incentivize the executive to fully dedicate himself or herself to achievement of corporate goals and align the executive's interest with those of our stockholders.

 Our executive compensation program is primarily composed of base salary, incentive cash compensation payable on an annual basis and equity compensation.
 In addition, we provide our executives with benefits that are generally available to our salaried employees, including medical, dental, group life and accidental death and dismemberment insurance, short and long-term disability coverage and our 401(k) plan.
-Within the context of the overall objectives of our compensation programs, we determined the specific amounts of compensation to be paid to each of our executives in 2021 based on a number of factors including:
+Within the context of the overall objectives of our compensation programs, we determined the specific amounts of compensation to be paid to each of our executives in 2022 based on a number of factors including:

-- our understanding of the amount of compensation generally paid by similarly situated companies to their executives with similar roles and responsibilities; - the roles and responsibilities of our executives; - the individual experience and skills of, and expected contributions from, our executives; - the amounts of compensation being paid to our other executives; and - · our executives' historical compensation.
+- our understanding of the amount of compensation generally paid by similarly situated companies to their executives with similar roles and responsibilities; - the roles and responsibilities of our executives; - the individual experience and skills of, and expected contributions from, our executives; - the amounts of compensation being paid to our other executives; and - our executives' historical compensation.

 We discuss each of the primary elements of our executive compensation in detail below.
 While we have identified particular compensation objectives that each element of executive compensation serves, our compensation programs complement each other and collectively serve all of our executive compensation objectives described above.
-Accordingly, whether or not specifically mentioned below, we believe that, as a part of our overall executive compensation, each element to a greater or lesser extent serves each of our objectives.